gridsome/gridsome.org/blog/2019-05-21-mdvue/index.md

 slug: gridsome-v06
 author: [tommyvedvik, hjvedvik]
 date: 2019-05-21
 excerpt: "Introducing MDVue for Gridsome.
 A plugin that let you use Vue Components inside Markdown posts, and build pages with Markdown.
-Perfect for building Documentation, Design Systems, Portfolios, Blogs etc."
+Perfect for building Documentation, Design Systems, Portfolios, Blogs, etc."
 ---

 ![MDVue](./mdvue.png)

 Using Markdown for content is great.
-It let you have all your content and code in same repository.
+It let you have all your content and code in the same repository.
 With MDVue you can now import Vue Components and other Markdown files (!!) inside your Markdown files.
 This is perfect for adding extra functionality to your Markdown content.
 You can also use MDVue + Markdown to build all your pages in `src/pages` directory.
 You even get **code-splitting** at build time for all Markdown pages.

 ## How to use